‘Significant hardcore’ continue to use mobile phones – RAC

 “A quick sorry in the form of an apologetic wave could go a long way to taking the heat out of a situation, but unfortunately all too often it is a hand gesture of another sort that leads to an unpleasant car confrontation.”

-Freedom School Of Motoring is strongly committed to protecting personal data.
-We will only use any personal data provided to us via the contact form on this website for the sole purpose of responding to any enquiry.
-We will not store your data unless lessons are booked and only such information required for a pupils record.
-We will never pass any information to any third parties unless requested to do so by yourselves.
+Freedom School Of Motoring is strongly committed to protecting personal data and complies with the DPA (Data Protection Act 1998) and GDPR (General Data Protection Regulation).
+Registration can be viewed at https://ico.org.uk/ESDWebPages/Search.
+Any data provided to us via the contact form on this website will be used for the sole purpose of responding to any enquiry.
+We will not store your data unless lessons are booked and only such information that is required for a pupils record.
+Once they are no longer needed (eg; pupil passes their test) they will be deleted.
+We will never pass any information to any third parties.